Online Support

 Filing a Petition: The first step in family-based US immigration is filing a petition with the U.S. Citizenship and Immigration Services (USCIS).
 The U.S. citizen or permanent resident typically files the petition on behalf of their relative.
 The form used for this is the I-130 petition.

-Wait for Approval: Once the relative or sponsor files the petition, the USCIS will review it to determine if the petitioner and the beneficiary meet the eligibility requirements for family-based immigration.
+Wait for Approval: The USCIS reviews the petition to assess eligibility for family-based immigration of the petitioner and beneficiary.
 If the petition is approved, the USCIS will send a Notice of Approval to the petitioner.

 Attend an Interview: After the visa application is submitted, the beneficiary will be scheduled for an interview at a U.S. consulate or embassy in their home country.
-During the interview, the consular officer will review the beneficiary’s application and supporting documents and ask questions to determine if the beneficiary is eligible for the visa.
+During the interview, the consular officer will review the beneficiary’s application and supporting documents.
+They will also ask questions to determine if the beneficiary is eligible for the visa.

 Obtain a Visa or Green Card: If the beneficiary is found eligible for the visa, they will be issued a visa to enter the United States.
 Upon arrival in the U.S., the beneficiary must obtain a green card to become a lawful permanent resident.